UT-Austin-RPL/FORGE/README.md

 ## Evaluate
 - We evaluate results with and without test-time pose optimization.
-    - For ShapeNet seen categories, using `./run/kubric_eval_seen.sh`.
+    - For ShapeNet seen categories, use `./run/kubric_eval_seen.sh`.
-    - For ShapeNet unseen categories, using `./run/kubric_eval_unseen.sh`.
+    - For ShapeNet unseen categories, use `./run/kubric_eval_unseen.sh`.
-    - For GSO unseen categories, using `./run/gso_eval.sh`.
+    - For GSO unseen categories, use `./run/gso_eval.sh`.

-- The visualization and evaluation logs are saved in corresponding path specified by the configs.
-Use `./scripts/eval_readout.py` to readout results.
+- The visualization and evaluation logs are saved in the corresponding path specified by the configs.
+Use `./scripts/eval_readout.py` to read out results.

-- You can try to use camera synchronization by adding argument `--use_sync` (default unused, it collapses under large pose errors but can slightly improve pose results on most of samples).
+- You can try to use camera synchronization by adding argument `--use_sync` (default unused, it collapses under large pose errors but can slightly improve pose results on most samples).

-- We provide raw evaluation results for enabling detailed analysis on each categories ([link](https://utexas.box.com/s/0x3wx38fpuylbomcl31rs7pc91wnisnz)).
+- We provide raw evaluation results for enabling detailed analysis on each category ([link](https://utexas.box.com/s/0x3wx38fpuylbomcl31rs7pc91wnisnz)).

 ## Known Issues
-- The model trained on synthetic data with dark environment doesn't generalize well on some real-image with strong lights.
+- The model trained on synthetic data in the dark environment doesn't generalize well in some real-image with strong lights.
 - The fusion module degenerates after fine-tuning.
 We use the weight before fine-tuning.

-## TODO
-- [ ] Train FORGE on CO3D to eliminate domain gap.

 ## Citation
 ```bibtex